tomconnors/datastar-learning/README.md

 Don't use datastar if:

 - clients must be able to use the app offline

-# The Datastar Way
+- (and this is where the Datastar people will probably disagree) your app UI has a large variety and number of interactive elements.
+Because that will lead to a proliferation of signals which would quickly become a mess.

+## What is the Datastar Way?

 - Use few signals
 - As little client-side state as possible.
 If you can go to the server to read/write some state, do so.
+- Use existing web standards to do things declaratively instead of using javascript.

-# Other Thoughts
+# Final Thoughts

+My concerns are no longer about doing rich text editing, undo/redo, or notifications.
+Rich text can be done with Prosemirror.
+Undo and redo can be managed server-side and will be better than client-side managed undo/redo.
+Notifications can also be managed server-side and will be better than client-side managed notifications.

+I'm mostly concerned that implementing a truly complicated web page will require a huge number of signals.
+The advice I'm getting in the Datastar discord is to use only a handful of signals per page, but the examples all seem to contradict this advice, frequently using one signal per field.
+Imagine something like Tableau - a single page could easily have several hundred interactive things.
+I'm not convinced Datastar's global signal approach will work well in that situation.

+I haven't paid enough attention to built-in HTML/DOM/JS stuff in recent years.
 There are lots of modern HTML and CSS features that replace stuff found in SPA frameworks.
 Learn about them and use them:

 - CSS variables
 - Speculation Rules (preload linked pages): https://www.debugbear.com/blog/speculation-rules#an-introduction-to-speculation-rules